caphilpott/D3-Challenge/README.md

 It was reward to see everything work in the end.
 It was tedious undertaking to get there.

-Strong social message regarding the data prsented around healthcare and conditions along with economic status and location.
+Strong social message regarding the data prsented around healthcare and conditions along with economic status, age, and location.